-The earthy flavor of Black Rice and Black Beans with hot chilies and smoked salt, make this a perfect hot dish for a crisp night!
+The earthy flavor Black Bean Black Rice Soup with hot chilies and smoked salt, make this a perfect hot dish for a crisp night!

 here are beans and then there is Black Beans!
 Let’s face it, black beans have way more flavor than most other beans.